Learn About Acromegaly

 Some people with tumors that are too complicated to remove by surgery are treated with medicines instead of surgery.
 These medicines may block the production of GH from the pituitary gland or prevent the action of GH in other parts of the body.

 After treatment, you will need to see your provider regularly to make sure that the pituitary gland is working normally and that acromegaly does not come back.
-Yearly evaluations are recommended.
+Yearly evaluations are usually recommended.

 Who are the top Acromegaly Local Doctors?